goharbor/harbor-operator/docs/development.md

 cd harbor-operator
 ```

-You developped a new cool feature?
+You developed a new cool feature?
 Fixed an annoying bug?
 We would be happy to hear from you!

-Have a look in [CONTRIBUTING.md](https://github.com/goharbor/harbor-operator/blob/master/CONTRIBUTING.md)
+Have a look in [CONTRIBUTING.md](https://github.com/goharbor/harbor-operator/blob/main/CONTRIBUTING.md)

 ## Dependencies